oasisprotocol/docs/docs/dapp/opl/README.md

 # Oasis Privacy Layer

-The Oasis Privacy Layer (OPL) is an EVM-compatible privacy solution that opens new frontiers for confidential smart contracts in Web3 applications on the most popular EVM networks like Ethereum, BNB Chain, and Polygon.
+The Oasis Privacy Layer (OPL) is an EVM-compatible privacy solution that allows you to extend your existing contracts running on Ethereum, BNB Chain, and Polygon with secret transactions and state.

 ## DApp Development